-The CHOICES Learning Collaborative Partnership (LCP) is one way in which the CHOICES team works with health agencies to create new evidence to inform decision-making.
-This training, technical assistance and modeling initiative is designed to build capacity among state and local decision-makers to understand and use cost-effectiveness analysis to identify childhood obesity prevention strategies that offer the best value for money.
+The CHOICES Learning Collaborative Partnership (LCP) was offered from 2015 – 2020 as an opportunity for health agencies to create new evidence to inform decision-making.
+This training, technical assistance, and modeling initiative was designed to build capacity among state and local decision-makers to understand and use cost-effectiveness analysis to identify childhood obesity prevention strategies that offer the best value for money.

 Training & Technical Assistance

 The LCP operated over a 12-month project period during which the CHOICES team facilitated a series of in-person and virtual learning collaborative and technical assistance sessions that brought together state and local partners to develop skills in understanding and using cost-effectiveness analysis and to share experiences related to developing and communicating CHOICES models and results.

 With support from the CHOICES team, LCP teams selected strategies from a list of 30 effective interventions that have the best available evidence for impact on dietary intake, physical activity, and/or excess weight and include a range of ages, settings, and sectors, including: school, early care and out-of-school time, clinical, and community.

 The CHOICES team worked with the partner teams to identify local data to ensure that modeling results reflected the local population including current health-related behaviors and obesity-related health status as well as the actual resources, activities, and costs that would be associated with local implementation of potential interventions.